stendhal-labs/collab-splitter/graph/README.md

 You will also need to add data to the chain so the graph will be able to pick those up.
 In the `../contracts` repository, you can run:

-`npx hardhat run scripts/deploy-for-graph-tests.js --network localhost`
+`npx hardhat run scripts/local-graph.js --network localhost`

 which will deploy a few contracts (SimpleSale, TransferProxy and 2 NFT contracts, add some NFTs to the contracts and do some sales, in order to populate this graph data)

-When the script is finished running, verify that the contracts address outputed are the same as the one in: `./nfts/subgraph.yaml`
+When the script is finished running, verify that the contracts address outputed are the same as the one in: `./splitter/subgraph.yaml`

 then you can:

 ```
-cd nfts
+cd splitter
 npm run codegen
 npm run build
 npm run create-local